 Avril noticed Laurill’s hesitation, but it was gone almost as soon as he detected it, and she took another step forward.
 “What the fuck are you doing with that body?”

 Gabe rubbed his stubbled jaw.
-“You don’t know what you’re dealing with; do you?”
+“Wow, you really don’t know what you’re dealing with; do you?”

 “You’re not my first weirdo,” Laurill said.
 “Some of them liked to hide too.”